Available · senior AI roles · remote

 Building jasne.ai

-A vertical AI product.
-Solo, end-to-end.
-Vendor-agnostic stack.
+A vertical AI product built end-to-end across product, UX, code, infra, AI integration, and distribution.
 The proof that the model I sell at Lendi works in the wild.

 Public